 How Instabase Helps

-The Instabase Automation Platform for Unstructured Data uses a revolutionary approach to document automation.
+The Instabase Platform provides a revolutionary approach to document automation.
 Instabase leverages deep learning technology and natural language processing, combined with low-code building blocks to help financial services organization ingest, classify, split, enrich, validate, and push out relevant data to downstream systems in a structured format.